utshomax/postman-docs/src/pages/docs/postman-flows/concepts/passing-information-between-blocks.md

 ---
 title: "Pass information between blocks"
-updated: 2023-08-07
+updated: 2023-08-15
 ---

+A typical flow often involves making a request, and then doing something with the result of that request.
+To do this, flows pass information between blocks to perform tasks.

 ## Contents

 * [Using one block's output as another block's input](#using-one-blocks-output-as-another-blocks-input)
 * [Blocks inside of other blocks](#blocks-inside-of-other-blocks)

-A flow is about making a request, and then doing something with the result of that request.
-In order to do this, flows pass information between blocks to perform tasks.

 ### Using one block's output as another block's input